-In reversal, Trump says ‘popular’ virus task force to stay but evolve
+In reversal, Trump says virus task force to stay but evolve

 Sophia Thomas, president of the American Association of Nurse Practitioners, told Trump in an Oval Office meeting that she had been reusing the same N95 medical mask for weeks, and only brought a new one for her visit to the White House.
 Still, Trump dismissed reports of shortages as “fake news.”

 Later, during an event with Iowa Gov. Kim Reynolds, Trump pointed to the U.S. topping the world in COVID-19 testing, after months of supply shortages hampering the testing program.
-Des Moines has emerged as a new hot spot in recent days.
+Des Moines has emerged as a new hotspot in recent days.

 Reynolds told Trump that the virus “won’t go away for a while,” and that testing was essential to curtail its spread.